As a landlord, you may want to know how to comply with the California Sex Offender Disclosure Law.

 It all began back in the 1990s with the rape and murder of a seven-year-old girl named Megan Kanka.
 Public outcry across America led to new laws about sex offenders.

-Every state followed this law by maintaining their own state registries of their sex offenders.
+Every state followed this law by maintaining its own state registries of its sex offenders.